 You landed the job you were after.
 Congratulations.
 You’re in.

-But recognize that you are entering a new era of your life and career; a period where success and fulfillment depends not on what got you to this point, but on acquiring new skills and competencies necessary to get you where you want to go.
+But recognize that you are entering a new era of your life and career; a period where success and fulfillment depend not on what got you to this point, but on acquiring new skills and competencies necessary to get you where you want to go.

 Your past achievements are irrelevant to your future success; they may have influenced you getting through the door, but they guarantee nothing in terms of what happens from here on in.